 In addition to the payments received for research and development activities performed on behalf of Merck KGaA, the Company is also eligible to receive up to a total of \$780,000 in future milestones related to all targets under the agreement, plus low to mid single digit royalties on the commercial sales of any resulting products during the applicable royalty term.
 The total milestones are categorized as follows: development milestones-\$84,000; regulatory milestones-\$264,000; and sales milestones-\$432,000.
 There are six individual development milestones per target, payable upon the completion of various activities from the delivery of ADCs meeting defined specifications, through the dosing in a Phase 3 clinical trial.
 There are five regulatory milestones, which are payable upon regulatory approvals for a first indication in each of the U.S., European Union and Japanese markets and regulatory approvals for both a second and a third indication in the United States.
 There are three individual commercial milestones, which are payable upon the attainment of certain defined thresholds for annual net sales.

-During each of the years ended December 31, 2017, 2016 and 2015, the Company received and recognized as revenue \$1,000 related to development milestones under the agreement.
-At the time of the execution of the agreement, there was significant uncertainty as to whether the milestones would be achieved.
-In consideration of this, as well as the Company's expected involvement in the research, these milestones were deemed to be substantive.
+Prior to 2018, the Company had received \$3,000 related to development milestones under the agreement.
+There have been no additional milestone payments in the year ended December 31, 2018.
 The next potential milestone payment the Company will be eligible to receive will be a development milestone of \$500 on Merck KGaA's designation of a preclinical development candidate for any target.
 Revenue will be recognized upon achievement of the milestone.
-The Company and Merck KGaA may also enter into a future supply agreement to provide clinical study material should Merck KGaA pursue clinical development of any candidates nominated under the agreement.
-Through December 31, 2017, Merck KGaA has designated six targets, all of which are still covered by research plans.